grafana/grafonnet/gen/grafonnet-v9.5.0/docs/grafonnet/util.md

 get populated by Grafana when importing a dashboard from JSON.

-This is a bit of a hack and should always be called on functions that set `type` on a template variable (see the dashboard.templating.list veneer).
+This is a bit of a hack and should always be called on functions that set `type` on a template variable.
 Ideally Grafana populates these fields from the `query` value but this provides a backwards compatible solution.

 ### obj grid